 Background reading is an essential starting point to any research project.
-Background reading may suggest a research topic or provide an overview of your topic.
-It also will lead to other resources related to your topic.
+The purpose of background reading is to get an overview of your topic, and to begin to become acquainted with the key terms, names, and events associated with your topic.

 Remember when you are searching for a communication theory, it frequently helps to put the theory in quotes "Accommodation Theory" AND communication or other key words.
 Also click on subjects within a record to find more items with that subject.

 Reference books are located on the main floor of the library.
 Come in an browse the 300's.
 Reference librarians can suggest great places to start your research.
 You can find reference and other books in library search.